michael-sapriio/Electoral-Roll/README.md

 Python: Extracting content from PDF file and dumping structured data to MS-Excel
 ---
-Following are steps to run the code:
+Following are the steps to run the code:

 **1.** Install PyPDF2.
-You can pip install.
-You can download it [here](https://pypi.python.org/pypi/PyPDF2/)
+Since PyPDF2 is on the Python Package Index, you can use `pip` to install it as:

+        pip install PyPDF2

+Or you can download the Package [Here](https://pypi.python.org/pypi/PyPDF2/).
+In Windows you can extract the `tar.gz` file then `cd` to the extracted directory and do:

+        python setup.py install

 **2.** Open the file 'extract_pdf.py'